Fall Guys: Reception

 The addition of Squad Mode in Season 4 was positively received.
 Kotaku says it evokes a new perspective on intense gameplay, indicating the importance of teamwork.
 The addition of Sweet Thieves has been positively received.
 The website Destructoid says "This is the most fun I've had with Fall Guys in forever." and "If you care about trophies, Sweet Thieves is worth checking out.
 But it stands on its own, too."

 On 11 October 2022, the hashtag #savefallguys started trending on Twitter.
 This was to elicit Mediatonic's attention to address and resolve numerous problems that players have had with the game including lack of round variety, bugs, sub par events, prices in the in-game shop, implementation of skill based matchmaking, and more.
 On 15 November 2022, the Fall Guys Twitter account stated that in order for the game to stay stable, some rounds will be "vaulted" and rounds will be rotated in and out of the vault.
 This meant that some rounds will be temporarily removed to increase stability across all platforms.
 Players criticised this move, citing how removing pre-existing rounds causes the game to lose its replay value.
-Starting with the Fall Forever Update, the "vault" was officially discontinued, with levels being cycled through the Knockout mode consistently regardless of their "vaulted" status.
+Starting with the Fall Forever Update, the "vault" was officially discontinued and as of November 2025 all levels previously vaulted (apart from Bean Hill Zone) have been unvaulted.

 Following the Slime Factory Update, players became concerned with the lack of any new content beyond cosmetics and events scheduled until January 2027.
 This has led players to believe Mediatonic placed the game onto autopilot or has plans to shut the game down in the near future.
+As of 2026 the game hasn't received a major update.